 - Contest summary: Provide a short, clear explanation of why the case should succeed, keeping it concise so reviewers can quickly understand the rationale.

-- Finalize contest: Once all sections are complete, click Submit to send for review.
+- Submit evidence: Once all sections are complete, click Submit to send for review.

 Accepting and Closing Disputes